-In 1950, the Norwegian engineer Sverre Skaven-Haug and the Danish geologist Ellen Louise Mertz informed Bjerrum that the newly established Norwegian Geotechnical Institute (NGI) in Oslo was looking for a director and recommended that he apply for the position, which he did.
+145 In 1950, the Norwegian engineer Sverre Skaven-Haug and the Danish geologist Ellen Louise Mertz informed Bjerrum that the newly established Norwegian Geotechnical Institute (NGI) in Oslo was looking for a director and recommended that he apply for the position, which he did.
+The NGI was and is one of several research centres administered by the Royal Norwegian Council for Scientific and Industrial Research (NTNF).
+This semi-official Council (NTNF) was established in 1946

-- The NGI was and is one of several research centres administered by the Royal Norwegian Council for Scientific and Industrial Research (NTNF).
-This semi-official Council (NTNF) was established in 1946 by an act of the Norwegian parliament to promote scientific and industrial research and to ensure that the results obtained were used for the benefit of the country.
-The Council took steps to establish new research institutions, in research fields with inadequate research means and the NGI was one of them. - One man stands out from that beginning, Olav Folkestad, who was responsible for the initial ideas that 155 ultimately led to the creation of the Institute.
-Folkestad was the chairman of the Geotechnical Committee (the germ of the NGI), with Sverre Skaven-Haug and R. Gran Olsson representing the Norwegian Institute of Technology (NTH) as representatives of the Norwegian Railways.
+- 150 by an act of the Norwegian parliament to promote scientific and industrial research and to ensure that the results obtained were used for the benefit of the country.
+The Council took steps to establish new research institutions, in research fields with inadequate research means and the NGI was one of them.
+One man stands out from that beginning, Olav Folkestad, who was responsible for the initial ideas that ultimately led to the creation of the Institute.
+Folkestad was the chairman of the Geotechnical - 155 Committee (the core of the NGI), with Sverre Skaven-Haug and R. Gran Olsson representing the Norwegian Institute of Technology (NTH) as representatives of the Norwegian Railways.
 Olav Folkestad, a renowned civil engineer mainly engaged in consultancy, realised early on that Norway needed a geotechnical research institute; and campaigned vigorously until he succeeded.
-From

-160 1947 to 1952 Folkestad chaired the committees responsible for the objectives for the establishment of such an institute.
+From 1947 to 1952 Folkestad chaired the committees responsible for the objectives for the establishment of - 160 such an institute.

 At the request of the Norwegian Institute of Technology, the NTNF decided to establish a geotechnical laboratory, under the management of O. Kummeneje, who was replaced in 1951 by Nilmar Janbu for a short time, and later by Rolf Christian Vold.
-The Norwegian Institute of Technology and this new
+The Norwegian Institute of Technology and this new geotechnical laboratory were commissioned to prepare the field investigation for the rapid transit

-- 165 geotechnical laboratory were commissioned to prepare the field investigation for the rapid transit system in Oslo, which included large sections in deep excavations and tunnels through soft clays and rocks, including shales susceptible to swelling.
-The Geotechnical Committee received its first consultancy work in a brief letter from the manager of the Oslo Underground Railway Planning Office, J. Vogt-Nilsen, specifying that, as the scope of work was not determined, the work would be carried out - 170 on a "gentlemen's agreement" basis.
-Rarely do major works of this kind owe their success to such simple contracts.
+- 165 system in Oslo, which included large sections in deep excavations and tunnels through soft clays and rocks, including shales susceptible to swelling.
+The Geotechnical Committee received its first consultancy work in a brief letter from the manager of the Oslo Underground Railway Planning Office, J. Vogt-Nilsen, specifying that, as the scope of work was not determined, the work would be carried out on a "gentlemen's agreement" basis.
+Rarely do major works of this kind owe their success to such - 170 simple contracts.
 A comparable contract was the Chicago underground contract involving Terzaghi and Peck.

-In 1950 a permanent geotechnical secretariat was created, and, in the same year, an advertisement was circulated in Scandinavia seeking a director for what was to be known as the NGI, to which, as

-175 mentioned above, Bjerrum responded.
+In 1950 a permanent geotechnical secretariat was created, and, in the same year, an advertisement was circulated in Scandinavia seeking a director for what was to be known as the NGI, to which, as mentioned above, Bjerrum responded.

-At that time Laurits Bjerrum was a young Danish civil engineer employed at EHT in Zurich, totally unknown to Olav Folkestad and unaware of the geotechnical role that Norway would play in the future.
-The missing link between Olav Folkestad and Laurits Bjerrum was, the Norwegian engineer Sverre Skaven-Haug, a member of the Geotechnical Committee, and the aforementioned Danish geologist
+175 At that time Laurits Bjerrum was a young Danish civil engineer employed at ETH in Zurich, totally unknown to Olav Folkestad.
+At that time, he was also unaware of the role he would play in the field of